 You should always carry your water bottle and refill it as many times as you need water.
 It will not only keep you hydrated always, but you will also help in saving the Himalayas from plastic garbage.
 Remember, every tiny step counts and your step in this direction can help save the Himalayas too !! 🙂 🙂

 5. Motor Rallies

-Last but not the least, October is the month when the popular rally, Raid De Himalaya, is carried out nowadays over the roads in Spiti Valley, Ladakh, and Manali – Leh Highway.
+Last but not the least, October is the month when the popular rally, Raid De Himalaya, is carried out nowadays over the roads in Spiti Valley, Ladakh, and Manali Leh Highway.
 When this rally event taking place, you may find various road sections to be closed for their smooth run.

-In the month of early October, if you are well prepared for the risks defined in the article, you can try to make a trip on Manali Kaza road at your own risk.
+In the month of early October, if you are well prepared for the risks defined in the article, you can try to make a trip on Manali Kaza road in October at your own risk.
 Personally, I will STRONGLY recommend NOT TO attempt any travel on Manali Kaza road in late October or November.
-Otherwise, be ready to either get stuck for much longer time or sell/leave your vehicle then and there itself and bear a huge loss.
+Otherwise, be ready to either get stuck for a much longer time or sell/leave your vehicle then and there itself and bear a huge loss.

 Feel free to share this article with your friends or family whom you think might be planning their trips to Spiti Valley in October.